Kir-w/CTF-writeups/ScriptCTF-2025/README.md

 "Hosted by ScriptSorcerers and some members of n00bzUnit3d (as a replacement of n00bzCTF)"

-A few write-ups of the solved challenges

 <img width="352" height="323" alt="image" src="https://github.com/user-attachments/assets/21bb6122-4b6c-4da4-b91d-8d3be9e8c0a3" />

-over 1190 teams (with 1 to 4+ participants per team), total registered : 3100, total partcipants : ?
+over 1190 teams (with 1 to 4+ participants per team), total registered : 3100.